Odyssey High School

 Odyssey High School creates a learning environment in which students of all talents, strengths, and challenges are able to work at their optimal rate of challenge and achieve personal degrees of excellence.
 In whatever field, career, or passions our students pursue post-high school, they will be prepared with the skills required for success.
 These skills include the Essential Learning Skills as well as a strong foundation in linguistic, mathematical, and emotional literacy.

-We use the 10-point grading system at OCS and our assigned letter grades reflect a combination of work ethic and content mastery.
+We use the 10-point grading system at Odyssey School and our assigned letter grades reflect a combination of work ethic and content mastery.
 Considering these two elements, students who earn As work hard and know their material through-and-through; a student who works diligently without content mastery or vice versa cannot earn an A. A work is excellent work.

 B work communicates success and yet does not denote that a student has worked diligently or completely mastered material.
 Rather, B students might have an innate talent for the discipline without exerting sufficient effort to take their work to a level of excellence; or, they may have worked very hard in a discipline in which they are very challenged, resulting in a satisfactory demonstration of understanding, rather than the profound understanding of an A student.
 C work communicates minimal achievement; students who have earned Cs are able to enter the next course with enough basic understanding to continue progressing through material with support, despite not being able to demonstrate profound or consistent understanding.
 If an instructor is concerned about a student’s retention of foundational material and skill, in combination with insufficient effort, he or she will have earned below a C and will need to retake the course.